z/xonotic-video-uploads/README.md

 Create OAuth2 credentials for type 'other' at https://console.developers.google.com/apis/credentials.

 Download the json for this OAuth2 client ID and save it as `client_secrets.json` in this project's root dir.

+The first time you run this, you will be asked to allow the app to use a youtube account in the web browser.

 ## Configuration